 Developing this is one of the best ways to learn and motivate people to live fulfilling and safe lives.

 The presence of such conditions is a strong indicator of ongoing risk.
-As a result, community-based support providers like Waymarks initially have the responsibility of identifying, discussing and carefully managing these alongside the person in order to prevent relapse.
+As a result, community-based support providers have the responsibility of identifying, discussing and carefully managing these alongside the person in order to prevent relapse.

 However, this process is often difficult for people as it is a frightening and daunting prospect for someone who has struggled and who fears failure to be socially included.